alburtwang/specs/schema-layer/data-structures/hashmap.md

 * [IAMap](https://github.com/rvagg/iamap) JavaScript implementation
 * [go-hamt-ipld](https://github.com/ipfs/go-hamt-ipld) Go implementation

+## Summary

+The HAMT algorithm is used to build the IPLD HashMap.
+This algorithm is common across many language standard libraries, particularly on the JVM (Clojure, Scala, Java), to power very efficient in-memory unordered key/value storage data structures.
+We extend the basic algorithm with buckets for block elasticity and strict mutation rules to ensure canonical form.

+The HAMT algorithm hashes incoming keys and uses incrementing subsections of that hash at each level of its tree structure to determine the placement of either the entry or a link to a child node of the tree.
+A `bitWidth` determines the number of bits of the hash to use for index calculation at each level of the tree such that the root node takes the first `bitWidth` bits of the hash to calculate an index and as we move lower in the tree, we move along the hash by `depth x bitWidth` bits.
+In this way, a sufficiently randomizing hash function will generate a hash that provides a new index at each level of the data structure.
+An index comprising `bitWidth` bits will generate index values of  `[ 0, 2`<sup>`bitWidth`</sup>` )`.
+So a `bitWidth` of `8` will generate indexes of `0` to `255` inclusive.

+Each node in the tree can therefore hold up to `2`<sup>`bitWidth`</sup> elements of data, which we store in an array.
+In the IPLD HashMap we store entries in buckets.
+A `Set(key, value)` mutation where the index generated at the root node for the hash of `key` denotes an array index that does not yet contain an entry, we create a new bucket and insert the `key` / `value` pair entry.
+In this way, a single node can theoretically hold up to `2`<sup>`bitWidth`</sup>` x bucketSize` entries, where `bucketSize` is the maximum number of elements a bucket is allowed to contain ("collisions").
+In practice, indexes do not distribute with perfect randomness so this maximum is theoretical.
+Entries stored in the node's buckets are stored in `key`-sorted order.

+If a `Set(key, value)` mutation places a new entry in a bucket that already contains `bucketSize` entries, we overflow to a new child node.
+A new empty node is created and all existing entries in the bucket, in addition to the new `key` / `value` pair entry are inserted into this new node.
+We increment the `depth` for calculation of the `index` from each `key`'s hash value to calculate the position in the new node's data array.
+By incrementing `depth` we move along by `bitWidth` bits in each `key`'s hash.
+With a sufficiently random hash function each `key` that generated the same `index` at a previous level should be distributed roughly evenly in the new node's data array, resulting in a node that contains up to `bucketSize` new buckets.

+The process of generating `index` values from `bitWidth` subsections of the hash values provides us with a depth of up to `(hashBytes x 8) / bitWidth` levels in our tree data structure where `hashBytes` is the number of bytes generated by the hash function.
+With each node able to store up to `2`<sup>`bitWidth`</sup> child node references and up to `bucketSize` elements able to be stored in colliding leaf positions we are able to store a very large number of entries.
+A hash function's randomness will dictate the  even distribution of elements and a hash function's output `hashBytes` will dictate the maximum depth of the tree.

+A further optimization is applied to reduce the storage requirements of HAMT nodes.
+The data elements array is only allocated to be long enough to store actual entries: non-empty buckets or links to actual child nodes.
+An empty or `Null` array index is not used as a signal that a `key` does not exist in that node.
+Instead, the data elements array is compacted by use of a `map` bitfield where each bit of `map` corresponds to an `index` in the node.
+When an `index` is generated, the `index` bit of the `map` bitfield is checked.
+If the bit is not set (`0`), that index does not exist.
+If the bit is set (`1`), the value exists in the data elements array.
+To determine the index of the data elements array, we perform a bit-count (`popcount()`) on the `map` bitfield _up to_ the `index` bit to generate a `dataIndex`.
+In this way, the data elements array's total length is equal to `popcount(map)` (the number of bits set in all of `map`).
+If `map`'s bits are all set then the data elements array will be `2`<sup>`bitWidth`</sup> in length, i.e. every position will contain either a bucket or a link to a child node.

+Insertion of new buckets with `Set(key, value)` involves splicing in a new element to the data array at the `dataIndex` position and setting the `index` bit of the `map` bitmap.
+Converting a bucket to a child node leaves the `map` bit map alone as the `index` bit still indicates there is an element at that position.

+A `Get(key)` operation performs the same hash, `index` and `dataIndex` calculation at the root node, traversing into a bucket to find an entry matching `key` or traversing into child nodes and performing the same `index` and `dataIndex` calculation but at an offset of an additional `bitWidth` bits in the `key`'s hash.

+A `Delete(key)` mutation first locates the element in the same way as `Get(key)` and if that entry exists, it is removed from the bucket containing it.
+If the bucket is empty after deletion of the entry, we remove the bucket element completely from the data element array and unsets the `index` bit of `map`.
+If the node containing the deleted element has no links to child nodes and contains `bucketSize` elements after the deletion, those elements are compacted into a single bucket and placed in the parent node in place of the link to that node.
+We perform this check on the parent (and recursively if required), thereby transforming the tree into its most compact form, with only buckets in place of nodes that have up to `bucketSize` entries at all edges.
+This compaction process combined with the `key` ordering of entries in buckets produces canonical forms of the data structure for any given set of `key` / `value` pairs regardless of their insertion order or whether any intermediate entries have been added and deleted.

+Each node in an IPLD HashMap is stored in a distinct IPLD block and CIDs are used for child node links.

 ## Structure

 ### Parameters

-Configurable properties for any given HashMap:
+Configurable parameters for any given IPLD HashMap:

 * `hashAlg`: The hash algorithm applied to keys in order to evenly distribute entries throughout the data structure.
-The algorithm may be chosen based on speed, byte-size and randomness properties.
+The algorithm is chosen based on speed, byte-size and randomness properties (but it must be available to the reader, hence the need for shared defaults, see below).
-* `bitWidth`: The number of bits to use at each level of the data structure for determining the index of the entry or the a link to the next level of the data structure to continue searching.
+* `bitWidth`: The number of bits to use at each level of the data structure for determining the index of the entry or a link to the next level of the data structure to continue searching.
 The equation `2`<sup>`bitWidth`</sup> yields the arity of the HashMap nodes, i.e. the number of storage locations for buckets and/or links to child nodes.
 * `bucketSize`: The maximum array size of entry storage buckets such that exceeding `bucketSize` causes the creation of a new child node to replace entry storage.

 ### Node properties

 Each node in a HashMap data structure contains:

-* `data`: An array, with a length of zero to `2`<sup>`bitWidth`</sup>.
+* `data`: An array, with a length of one to `2`<sup>`bitWidth`</sup>.
-* `map`: A bitmap where the first `bitWidth` bits are used to indicate whether a bucket or child node link is present at each possible index of the node.
+* `map`: A bitfield where the first `2`<sup>`bitWidth`</sup> bits are used to indicate whether a bucket or child node link is present at each possible index of the node.

 An important property of a HAMT is that the `data` array only contains active elements.
-Indexes in a node that do not contain any values (in buckets or links to child nodes) are not stored and the `map` bitmap is used to determine the `data` whether values are present and the array index of present values using a [`popcount()`](https://en.wikipedia.org/wiki/Hamming_weight).
+Indexes in a node that do not contain any values (in buckets or links to child nodes) are not stored and the `map` bitfield is used to determine the `data` whether values are present and the array index of present values using a [`popcount()`](https://en.wikipedia.org/wiki/Hamming_weight).
 This allows us to store a maximally compacted `data` array for each node.

 ### Schema